 You empower local volunteers

-You help to create more greenway on the Trail
+You help to create more greenways on the Trail

-Other wonderful achievements in 2017 include the connection of the non-motorized Chief Isadore Trail in BC, and the addition of the East Coast Trail in Newfoundland – two Trail sections providing spectacular scenery and experiences.
+Other achievements include the connection of the Chief Isadore Trail in BC, and the addition of the East Coast Trail in Newfoundland – two Trail sections providing spectacular scenery and experiences.

-However, we know we can do even better as we move forward into 2018.
-Your continued support is critical to providing our Trail partners with the means to make their Trail sections safer by converting interim road routes to greenway – making the Trail more enjoyable for hikers, cyclists and walkers.
+However, we know we can do even better as we move forward.
+Your continued support is critical to providing our Trail partners with the means to make their Trail sections safer by converting interim road routes to greenways – making the Trail more enjoyable for hikers, cyclists and walkers.

 You help us forge closer bonds with Indigenous communities